delegateas/XrmFramework/README.md

 ```
 rename.cmd comp=Company org=Organization sol=Solution
 ```
 where Company is the name of your company, Organization is the name of your organization and Solution is the name of the solution you want to sync your project with.
-This will replace all occurrences of `DG` with your company, `XrmOrg` with your organization and `XrmSolution` with your solution.
+This will replace all occurrences of `DG` with your company, `BH` with your organization and `EIP.GRM` with your solution.

 ## Configuring DAXIF
 The final configuration is done inside `Tools > Daxif > _Config.fsx`.
 You will see definitions like this.